List of seminars

 Kenji Tani Seminar

-Historical background and academic fields to understand the essence of English
+Historical background and academic areas to understand the essence of English and the English-speaking world

 In previous years, this seminar began by understanding the historical evolution of English, and then went on to provide an overview of the characteristics of English-speaking nations that underlie this evolution, as well as important academic fields for analyzing the characteristics of English.